wizofe/msc-bioinfo/birkbeck/db1/README.md

 You are lucky!
 No need to install any external software.
 A terminal emulator is included, as those systems are based on Unix/BSD Unix.

 To access the remote server do the following:
-- Open a new terminal window (on mac just hit Apple+Spacebar and type terminal, if you are in Linux I assume you know already how to ;) )
+- Open a new terminal window (on mac just hit ⌘ + Space and type terminal, if you are in Linux I assume you know already how to ;) )

 - Create a secure connection between your machine and the Birkbeck Crystallography server (let's call it the 'remote machine/server'):